ovh/docs/pages/web/emails/email_generalities/guide.en-gb.md

 Go to the [Webmail login](https://www.ovh.co.uk/mail/) page, then enter the email address and password.
 Then click the `Login`{.action} button.

 Your inbox will appear.
-To find out how to use your email address via the RoundCube webmail interface, use our guide “[Use your email address via the RoundCube webmail interface](../utilisation-roundcube/)”.
+To find out how to use your email address via the RoundCube webmail interface, use our guide “[Use your email address via the RoundCube webmail interface ](https://docs.ovh.com/fr/emails/utilisation-roundcube/)”.

 ![email](images/mxplan-starter-legacy-step4.png){.thumbnail}